saltyorg/docs/docs/reference/guides/plexguide.md

 sudo systemctl start gdrive.service
 ```

-These notes do not represent everything you need to do to migrate; the two systems are very different and there is no automation aroudn migration.
+These notes do not represent everything you need to do to migrate; the two systems are very different and there is no automation around migration.

+For example, PlexGuide apparently removed the `.json` extension from its service account files, which it called "BlitzKeys".
+Most things that interact with service accounts in saltbox expect that those files will have the extension.